Do you have a spare ten minutes? Yes? So do some free book promotion.

 Spending hours a day on social media to promote ebooks is a waste of time, so ration it.

 Keep thinking about the little book promotion ideas that you can do and will add up to big things over time.
 Have you offered any free Kindle books on Amazon recently?
 You can also offer free ebooks via Smashwords or Draft2Digital.
+There are hundreds of ways to market your book.

 For years now, I have had the habit of doing a little Twitter following while I have my second cup of coffee of a morning.